MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 To begin using Dotfuscator CE from Visual Studio, type `dotfuscator` into the **Quick Launch** (Ctrl+Q) search bar.

 * If Dotfuscator CE is already installed, this will bring up the *Menu* option to start the Dotfuscator CE user interface.
-For details, see [the Getting Started page of the full Dotfuscator CE User Guide][getstarted].
+For details, see [the Getting Started page of the full Dotfuscator CE User Guide][get-started].
 * If Dotfuscator CE is not yet installed, this will bring up the relevant *Install* option.
 See the [Installation page][install] for details.

 You can also get the **latest version** of Dotfuscator CE from [the Dotfuscator Downloads page on preemptive.com][download].